How Long Does It Take to Get a Credit Card?

 The credit card approval time can be extended by something as trivial as verifying your personal information due to some discrepancies between your application info and your credit file, but it may also mean that the issuer is concerned about its exposure (especially if you already have another credit line with them).
 If you are in no rush to receive a new card, just let the review run its course.

-If your application decision is still pending, you can call the credit card application status phone number (for Discover, it’s 1-800-347-3085) and ask them if there is anything you can do to speed up the review.
+If your application decision is still pending, you can check online or call the credit card application status phone number (for Discover, it’s 1-800-347-3085) and ask them if there is anything you can do to speed up the review.
 The analyst will review your application with you and verify whatever information they might need.
 Discover expedites new credit cards automatically, without your having to ask.